jlapolla/live-blocks/README.md

   }
 };

-// Map pins to update functions and create the block var upperToLowerBlock = new LiveBlocks.WireConstraint({
+// Map pins to update functions and create the WireConstraint var upperToLowerBlock = new LiveBlocks.WireConstraint({
   pins: {
     upper: upperToLower,